-Make-up tips to make your female characters stand out
+Rules of attraction: make-up tips to make your characters stand out

 If you use make-up regularly, a lot of this will be second nature, but for those with little to know experience in painting their own faces, this is a guide to how to glam up your female characters with some color.